antilax-3/docker-readmesync/README.md

 - `-v /config` - local path for readmesync config file
 - `-p 80` - HTTP port for API webserver
+- `-e PUID` - for UserID, see below for explanation
+- `-e PGID` - for GroupID, see below for explanation
+- `-e TZ` - for setting timezone information, eg Australia/Melbourne

-It is based on alpine linux, utilising the official node docker repository with alpine tag, for shell access whilst the container is running do `docker exec -it readmesync /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it readmesync /bin/bash`.

+## User / Group Identifiers
+Sometimes when using data volumes (-v flags) permissions issues can arise between the host OS and the container.
+We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
+Ensure the data volume directory on the host is owned by the same user you specify and it will "just work".

+In this instance `PUID=1001` and `PGID=1001`.
+To find yours use `id user` as below:
+`$ id <dockeruser>`
+    `uid=1001(dockeruser) gid=1001(dockergroup) groups=1001(dockergroup)`

 ## Volumes

 The container uses a single volume mounted at '/config'.
 This volume stores the configuration file 'readmesync.json'.